puppetlabs/trapperkeeper/README.md

   (apply trapperkeeper/main args))
 ```

-#### Call trapperkeeper's `run` function directly
+#### Call Trapperkeeper's `run` function directly

 If your application needs to handle command line arguments directly, rather than
-allowing trapperkeeper to handle them, you can circumvent trapperkeeper's `main`
+allowing Trapperkeeper to handle them, you can circumvent Trapperkeeper's `main`
 function and call `run` directly.

 *NOTE* that if you intend to write multiple services and load them into the
-same trapperkeeper instance, it can end up being tricky to deal with varying
+same Trapperkeeper instance, it can end up being tricky to deal with varying
 sets of command line options that are supported by the different services.
 For
 this reason, it is generably preferable to configure the services via the
 configuration files and not rely on command-line arguments.